-Sleep deprivation is a condition where someone is not getting enough sleep; it can either be chronic or acute.
+Sleep deprivation is a condition where someone is not getting enough sleep.
+It can be acute, occurring for a few days, or chronic.

 The absolute number of hours of sleep necessary for someone to function properly is not known.
 Some people can function with full effectiveness with only three to five hours of sleep per night, while others need at least eight hours or more of sleep per night.

 A chronically sleep-deprived state can cause tiredness, excessive daytime sleepiness, clumsiness and weight gain.
 It impairs the normal functioning of the brain.
-It is impossible for humans to go completely without sleep for long periods of time - brief microsleeps cannot be avoided.
+It is impossible for humans to go completely without sleep for long periods of time, as brief microsleeps cannot be avoided.
 Total sleep deprivation has been shown to cause death in lab animals.

 Microsleeps occur when someone is significantly sleep-deprived.
 The brain can automatically shut down, falling into a sleep state that can last from a second to half a minute.